 Let them cook a few minutes on each side These brown up faster than I was expecting, so be ready with your tongs to turn them because it really just takes a few minutes on each side.

-Pop them on a plate with a paper towel to drain some of the grease and you’re ready to add the toppings.
+Pop the donuts on a plate with a paper towel to drain some of the grease and you’re ready to add the toppings.
 We did a brown paper bag with cinnamon sugar and one with powdered sugar and then just shook the donuts until they were coated.
 Then I did a glaze with powdered sugar and water and topped some with glaze plus some sprinkles.
 Because sprinkles just makes everything better.

 Done!
 Hot, delicious donuts in minutes.
 I will say that these don’t keep very well for the next day, so be sure to polish them off in the moment, which I promise you will not be hard!